-Generally, our smaller units will use a 6-inch interior diameter double-wall flue pipe, and larger units will use an 8-inch interior diameter pipe.
+Our smaller units require a 6-inch, interior diameter double-wall flue pipe, and larger units will use an 8-inch interior diameter pipe.
 You should have no more than a single offset, utilizing elbows of no greater than 30 degrees.
 A 6″ clearance to combustible materials is required from double-wall black stove pipe and 2″ clearance to combustibles is required from the insulated, double-wall chimney pipe.
 To maintain consistent flue pipe draw, it is best that the flue pipe travel directly up above your masonry heater and remain in a condition space as long as possible.